marcov/lambda-yfinance/README.md

 reason to have my own AWS lambda powered stocks price API using the Python yfinance library :-).

+As explained here, I have patched the yfinance lib to achieve better run times.

 ## Testing Notes

-When running on AWS lambda, the yfinance history download is quite slow if querying a big enough number for tickers (e.g.
+When running on AWS lambda, the yfinance history download was quite slow if querying a big enough number for tickers (e.g.
 ~16).
 It's a combination of:
 - a bug in the multitasking setup done in the yfinance lib, limiting the number